nebulaeonline/dotPDFium/README.md

 - Basic document and page loading
 - Text extraction in progress
-- Rendering and search not yet implemented
+- Rendering and search implemented
+- Very few formal tests
-- No formal tests yet
+- No documentation or examples yet
+- Need to build out: forms, annotations, extended search, and other features

 ---